Skip to main content

 Conversation tag changes

-@discussion Adding, removing, or updating conversation tags on the local device will not trigger this callback method.
-The callback will be directly triggered in the block of the related method.
+@discussion Adding, deleting, or updating conversation tags on the local device will not trigger this callback method.
+The related method's block will directly return the result.

 */